ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 The preferred communication mechanism is to use is to use a REST [@RFC6690] call to start processing of the requested delegation information.

-## Why DNSSEC ?
+## Why DNSSEC?
 DNSSEC [@!RFC4035] provides data authentication for DNS answers, having DNSSEC enabled makes it possible to trust the answers.
 The biggest stumbling block is deploying DNSSEC is the initial configuration of the DNSSEC domain trust anchor in the parent, DS record.

-## How does a child signal its parent it wants DNSSEC Trust Anchor ?
+## How does a child signal its parent it wants DNSSEC Trust Anchor?
 The child needs first to sign the domain, then the child can "upload" the DS record to its parent.
 The "normal" way to upload is to go through registration interface, but that fails frequently.
 The DNS Operator